jorroll/reactive-forms-2-proposal/README.md

 #### Example 2: dynamically parse a control's text input

 Here, a user is providing text date values and we want a control with javascript `Date` objects.
+Importantly, the `dateControl` in the example below shares all the `touched`, `changed`, `invalid`, `errors`, etc, state with the `inputControl`.

 ```ts
 // regex from https://stackoverflow.com/a/15504877/5490505